XRAccessibility/xraccessibility.github.io/README.md

  - [Accessibility Matrix](https://bit.ly/SGmatrix) - A spreadsheet from Schell Games for developers to make VR games more accessible.

 - [The Value of Inclusively Designed XR Workplace Tools](https://xraccess.org/bcxr-report/) - XR Access' report laying out reasons why organizations adopting XR technologies must think about disability inclusion and accessibility as they pivot to hybrid work and maintain business operations.

+- [The IEEE Global Initiative on Ethics of Extended Reality: Ethics and Diversity, Inclusion, and Accessibility](https://ieeexplore.ieee.org/document/9727122) - A report from the IEEE on ethics-related issues to support the inclusive development, design, and deployment of XR applications.

 ## W3C Standards
 The following standards are relevant to XR applications.